- Dates: June 1, 2022 - May 31, 2023

-- Year-long appointment as CHS Fellow in Comparative Cultural Studies in Greece.
+- Year-long appointment as CHS Visiting Scholar in Comparative Cultural Studies, beginning on June 1, 2022.

-- A week-long stay in Nafplio or in Thessaloniki in July.
-The fellows attend all seminars taught during that week and address a one-hour lecture to the students on their respective fields of interest.
-The Center covers all relevant travel and accomodation expenses and offers an additional honorarium.
+- A week-long stay in Olympia or in Nafplio during the dates of the summer program (dates to be determined).
+The fellows will join the summer program and interact with the students and the faculty.
+They will attend all seminars taught during that week and address an one-hour lecture to the students on their respective fields of interest.
+The Center covers accommodation, transportation, breakfast, and dinner during the fellow’s stay with the summer program.

 Application is open to researchers employed at Schools of Humanities and Social Sciences of Higher Education in Greece.
-You may view a list of all eligible schools closer to the new application cycle.
-Prospective applicants must hold the position of adjunct lecturer, lecturer or assistant professor, or be standing members of the Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") with a PhD.
+Read the list of all eligible schools for the Comparative Cultural Studies fellowships.
+Prospective applicants must hold the position of lecturer or assistant professor, or be standing members of the Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") with a PhD.

 The deadline for submitting applications is Thursday, March 3, 2022 at midnight (Eastern European Time).
 As part of the application process, applicants will upload a curriculum vitae and a summary of the one-hour lecture that will be addressed to the students of the summer program.
 Also, all prospective applicants should provide contact details for one reference questionnaire, which must be received by March 7, 2022.
 Some applicants may be invited to online interviews.
 All applicants will receive notification of the selection committee's decision in April 2022.